FarerABR/CB_Final-Project/README.md

 GetNumber do the main operation, it gets a string and simplifies the phrase and use Validator file to confirm if the input is valid, and then use the Function file to do all the math, i could make another header for (+-\*/) but at that time i didn't know it's gonna be a mess

-so this is it, it's all i got and could do to be clear i didn't have time to make it perfect(started working on it since sunday) but i think it's not that bad

 bye i guess :)